My grandfather taught me that word when I was young, meaning that everything around us is on fire, but we’re not stopping. Carry on.

 Our routines (if you were observing them like a creeper) didn’t help.
 They were unpredictable on purpose.
 Sometimes we were all gone.
 Sometimes we weren’t.

-But I never really found out because it’s always smiles and waves, like butter wouldn’t melt.
+I never really found out because it’s always smiles and waves, like butter wouldn’t melt.

 Whatever.
-I’m a great actress too, so I smile and wave back.
+I just smile and wave back.

-It’s a fun dynamic.
+It’s a pretty fun dynamic.

-Plus my actual job.
+Plus my real job.

 Plus deadlines, platform upgrades, outreach, and marketing.
 And everything else I had no idea I needed to know and do to get these things off the ground.